syncfusion-content/blazor-docs/blazor/radio-button/getting-started.md

 After successful compilation of your application, simply press F5 to run the application.
 The Blazor Radio Button component will render in the web browser as shown below

 ![Blazor RadioButton Component](./images/blazor-radiobutton-component.png)

+> You can also explore our [Blazor RadioButton example](https://blazor.syncfusion.com/demos/buttons/radio-button?theme=bootstrap5) that shows how to present and manipulate data.

 ## See Also